-What did you do?
-What wrong choice did you make?
-What is the MacKillop Way?
-What else could you have done?
-What do you need to do if you re-enter the class?
-If you choose the wrong choices again, what do you think will happen?
+- What did you do?
+What wrong choice did you make? - What is the MacKillop Way?
+What else could you have done? - What do you need to do if you re-enter the class? - If you choose the wrong choices again, what do you think will happen?

-STUDENTS WITH DISABILITY:
+STUDENTS WITH ADDITIONAL OR COMPLEX NEEDS:

-Students with disability will still need to follow expectations.
-As an inclusive community, it is acknowledged that students with disability may need additional support to meet these expectations so that they are safe, learning to their potential, and can form positive relationships.
+As an inclusive community, it is acknowledged that students with additional or complex needs may require additional support to meet behavioural expectations so that they are safe, learning to their potential, and can form positive relationships.
+Students with additional or complex needs will still need to meet behavioural expectations.